near-multicall/contracts/README.md

 3. **Helper functions**:
 Commonly needed combinations of cross-contract calls can be added to this contract as helper functions.
 Especially when promises are conditionally added to the promise chain depending on previous return values.
+Currently we have:
-Currently we have `withdraw_from_ref()` that makes withdrawing multiple tokens from ref-finance to some destination address possible with one function call (of course it triggers other calls under the hood).
+    * `withdraw_from_ref()`: It makes withdrawing multiple tokens from ref-finance to some destination address possible with one function call (of course it triggers other calls under the hood).
+    The method expects its predecessor in the promise chain to return a map of key-value pairs:
+        ```json
+        {
+            "$TOKEN_1_ADDR":"$BALANCE_1_TO_WITHDRAW",
+            "$TOKEN_2_ADDR":"$BALANCE_2_TO_WITHDRAW",
+            ...
+        }
+        ```
+        Ref-finance's `get_deposits()` is a good example for such a predecessor, since it returns token balances deposited on Ref for a given user.

 ## Example Calls